 Your tracking app is guessing.
 Your body is not.

-A guide to why fertility apps cannot identify your fertile window the way charting can, written for couples who have started to suspect the app is the problem.
+Why fertility apps cannot identify your fertile window the way charting can, written for couples who have started to suspect the app is the problem.

 Prediction is not observation